How Much Does an Urgent Care Visit Really Cost? A 2026 Guide

 We're here to help you make informed decisions on health insurance for you and your family.
 Check out our FAQs or contact us if you have any additional questions.

-The average urgent care visit in 2025 costs between $150 and $280 without insurance.
-With insurance, most people pay a copay of $20–$75, or $65–$185 after meeting their deductible.
+The average urgent care visit in 2026 costs between $150 and $280 without insurance.
+With insurance, most people pay a copay of $20 to $75, or $65 to $185 if the deductible has not been met.
+Costs vary by location, with major metro areas like Miami ($565) and New York ($410) charging significantly more than the national average.

-A basic urgent care fee covers the exam and treatment for minor illnesses or injuries.
-Additional services like X-rays, lab tests, or procedures (e.g., stitches) may cost extra—typically $20–$300+ depending on the service.
+A basic urgent care fee ($100 to $150) covers the exam and treatment for minor illnesses or injuries.
+Additional services like X-rays ($100 to $250), lab tests ($30 to $200), stitches ($150 to $300), or procedures are billed separately and add to the total cost.

 Explore more related content